GallagherSecurity/cc-rest-docs/training/README.md

 ## Create a REST operator

-We will get to the reasons why in TODO_LINK10.2.
+We will get to the reasons why in [why we need an operator](#why-we-need-an-operator).

 ### Create an operator group and give it the necessary privileges